FerretDB/FerretDB/website/docs/security/authentication.md

 ## PostgreSQL backend

-In following examples, username and password are specified in FerretDB's connection string `pguser1:pgpass1`.
+In the following examples, username and password are specified in FerretDB's connection string `pguser1:pgpass1`.
 Ensure `pguser1` is a PostgreSQL user with necessary [privileges](https://www.postgresql.org/docs/current/sql-grant.html).
 See more about [creating PostgreSQL user](https://www.postgresql.org/docs/current/sql-createuser.html)